-The NIF and Photon Science Directorate Scholar Program prepares graduate and undergraduate students for experimental, theoretical, and computational research in many disciplines, such as
+The NIF & Photon Science Summer Scholar Program prepares graduate and undergraduate students for experimental, theoretical, and computational research in many disciplines, such as:

-For more information about Livermore and the Bay Area, please see the Livermore Chamber of Commerce Webpage.
+For more information about Livermore and the Bay Area, please see the Livermore Valley Chamber of Commerce website.

-“On behalf of the NIF Summer Scholar program I would like to encourage you to spend your summer with us here at the Lawrence Livermore National Laboratory.
-As a summer intern you will have the opportunity to interact and work closely with world class scientists on cutting edge fundamental research.
+“On behalf of the NIF&PS Summer Scholar Program I would like to encourage you to spend your summer with us here at the Lawrence Livermore National Laboratory.
+As a summer intern you will have the opportunity to interact and work closely with world-class scientists on cutting-edge fundamental research.